|Tel||+44 (0)1865 617866|

 As the Infectious Diseases Theme Lead for the infectious diseases trials in the PC-CTU, which is part of the Infectious Diseases Research Group within the Nuffield Department of Primary Care Health Sciences, I manage a portfolio of infectious diseases trials.
 These range in topic from; influenza-like illness to UTIs to preventative probiotic treatments.
 This group is working on cutting edge research and running world leading clinical trials in the area of infectious diseases, with the aim of reducing our reliance and misuse of antibiotics.

 I started in the department as Trial Manager for TOAST (Treatment Options without Antibiotics for Sore Throat) a multi-centre, double blind, randomised, placebo-controlled trial looking at the treatment of sore throat with a single dose of an oral steroid in adults in primary care.
-TOAST is now part of the Infectious Diseases Research Group portfolio, and is due to be published soon.
+TOAST is now part of the Infectious Diseases Research Group portfolio, and has recently been published in JAMA.

 Cook J. et al, (2014), Trials, 15